grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/data-source-configuration.md

 - **Authentication** (refer to [Authentication section](#authentication-component))
 - **Advanced settings subsection**

+To migrate from `DataSourceHttpSettings` to the new 'Auth' component, refer to our [documentation](https://github.com/grafana/plugin-ui/blob/main/src/components/ConfigEditor/Auth/README.md).

 ### Edge case handling

 If your authentication method doesn't require fields, include text explaining this.
 Add descriptions or external links as needed.